Nasal Polyp (Nose Polyps)

 -Constant runny nose or postnasal drip

--Decreased or loss of sense of smell (anosmia)
+-Decreased or loss of sense of smell (anosmia) or taste

 -Headache or forehead and cheek pain